Kong/unirest-php/README.md

 ### Install from source

-Unirest-PHP requires PHP `v5.4+`.
 Download the PHP library from Github, then include `Unirest.php` in your script:

 ```shell
 git clone git@github.com:Mashape/unirest-php.git